dandyvica/rbfd/readrbf/source/doc/help.md

 # DESCRIPTION
 This program is aimed at reading a record-based file and converting it to a human-readable format.
-It reads its settings from the rbf.yaml configuration file located in the current directory or ~/.rbf directory (linux) or the %APPDATA%\\local\\rbf directory (Windows).
+It reads its settings from the rbf.xml configuration file located in the current directory or ~/.rbf directory (linux) or the %APPDATA%\\local\\rbf directory (Windows).